projeto-de-algoritmos-2019-2/final-project/README.md

 # Final project graphs
-This project aims to implement an application that finds the way with the lowest rates to switch from one currency to another.
+This project aims to implement an application that autocomplete a search bar.

 ```bash